 Most internships are completed during the summer, typically 10 weeks.
-Interns work with a Departmental faculty sponsor in their field of interest to develop the internship proposal.
+Interns work with a departmental faculty sponsor in their field of interest to develop the internship proposal.
 In addition to the work on the job, interns write a reflective journal and complete either a research or experience paper.
-All Departmental internships involve some research in the literature of the field in which the internship takes place.
+All departmental internships involve some research in the literature of the field in which the internship takes place.

 The Department’s internships are funded through the Raymond E. and Margaret E. Mason Endowment for Economics and Business Internships.
 Students receive funds to support travel, room and board, and wages.

 Independent studies allow you to study topics that are not part of the regular curriculum.
 Independent studies require that you work closely with a faculty member in the area in which the independent study is to be done.

 Berea College’s Labor Program gives you the added opportunity to gain significant work experience during your years at Berea.
 Within the Department, we offer ten- and five-hour teaching associate positions.
 Teaching associates assist professors and provide tutoring in the accounting and economics labs, which serve students enrolled in departmental courses.

 Students interested in gaining experience in management should consider labor positions with:

 - Food Service